Text Tools: JSON Formatter Base64 URL Encoder JSON to CSV CSV to JSON

 What is URL Encoding?

-URL encoding (percent-encoding) converts special characters into a format that can be safely transmitted over the internet.
-Spaces become %20, special symbols like &, =, and ? get encoded too.
-This follows the RFC 3986 standard and ensures URLs work correctly across all browsers and servers.
+URL encoding, also known as percent-encoding, converts special characters into a format that can be safely transmitted over the internet.
+Because URLs can only be sent over the Internet using the ASCII character-set, spaces become %20, and special symbols like &, =, and ? get encoded into their hexadecimal equivalents.
+This strictly follows the RFC 3986 standard and ensures URLs work correctly across all browsers and servers.

 When Do You Need URL Encoding?

-URL encoding is required when passing query parameters in URLs, sending form data, working with REST APIs, and handling international characters or special symbols in web addresses.
-Without encoding, special characters can break URLs or cause unexpected behavior.
+URL encoding is critically required when passing query parameters in URLs, sending HTML form data, working with REST APIs, and handling international characters or special symbols in web addresses.
+Without proper encoding, special characters can break URLs, lead to 404 errors, or cause unexpected server behavior.

 encodeURIComponent vs Full RFC 3986 Encoding